Stephanie McMahon: The Invasion and divorce from Triple H (2001–2002)

 McMahon later revealed that she had purchased Extreme Championship Wrestling (ECW) and intended to bankrupt the WWF (in reality, the ownership of ECW assets at this time was highly disputed), along with her brother Shane, who had become the on-screen owner of World Championship Wrestling (WCW), and the two rosters merged to form a "supergroup" known as The Alliance.

-Her team The Alliance consisting of her brother Shane, former WCW Champion Booker T, Rob Van Dam, Kurt Angle and Stone Cold Steve Austin were defeated by Team WWF consisting of The Undertaker, Kane, Big Show, Chris Jericho and The Rock at Survivor Series in a five-on-five, Winner Takes All elimination match.
+Her team, The Alliance, consisting of her brother Shane, former WCW Champion Booker T, Rob Van Dam, Kurt Angle and Stone Cold Steve Austin was defeated by Team WWF consisting of The Undertaker, Kane, Big Show, Chris Jericho and The Rock at Survivor Series in a five-on-five, Winner Takes All elimination match.
 The night after The Alliance was defeated, Shane and Stephanie were banished from WWF television.
-McMahon returned in January 2002 when Triple H made a comeback as a fan-favorite, but the good couple began having problems, as McMahon began acting like a nagging and clingy wife.
+McMahon returned in January 2002 when Triple H made a comeback as a fan-favorite, but the couple began having problems when McMahon began acting like a nagging and clingy wife.

 As part of the storyline, the couple "divorced" after McMahon claimed to be pregnant to trick Triple H into renewing their marital vows.
 Triple H later discovered that she was lying though and left her at the altar during the renewal ceremony.
 As a result, after Triple H won the Royal Rumble, McMahon appointed herself as the special guest referee in a match between Kurt Angle and Triple H at No Way Out with Triple H's WrestleMania Undisputed WWF Championship shot on the line.
-Though Angle won thanks to McMahon's biased officiating, Triple H defeated him the next night to regain his title shot.
+Though Angle won due to McMahon's biased officiating, Triple H defeated him the next night to regain his title shot.
 McMahon then aligned herself with former enemy, Chris Jericho.
 Despite interference by McMahon, Jericho lost to Triple H at WrestleMania X8 on March 17.
-On the March 25 episode of Raw, Jericho and McMahon lost to Triple H in a Triple Threat match for the Undisputed Championship, with the stipulation that, if McMahon was pinned, she would be forced to leave the WWF.
+On the March 25 episode of Raw, Jericho and McMahon lost to Triple H in a Triple Threat match for the Undisputed WWF Championship, with the stipulation that, if McMahon was pinned, she would be forced to leave the WWF.
 In the match, McMahon came within a one count of becoming the first female WWE Champion in a pin on Jericho, but was ultimately pinned by Triple H.